Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 $X$ can contain the probability distribution-data accumulated from multiple runs from different quantum computers or simulators.

 In the following machine learning approaches, in case no window size is mentioned, these models where trained and evaluated with data preprocessed with a window size of 2000.
-This value has been taken from @evaluation because it shows a high accuracy even with a low amount of measurement steps accross models, allowing for an easier comparison. //TODO reference to @evaluation good/correct?
+The window size of 2000 results in high accuracy even with a low amount of measurement steps accross models as described in @evaluation.

-//TODO: grid with 3 different charts, each depicting the step size vs window size (only 5 window sizes each)

 === Support Vector Machine

-To optimize the selection of the support vector machine algorithm for training, 20% of the dataset is allocated for preliminary evaluation.
+To optimize the selection of the support vector machine algorithm for training, 20% of the dataset is allocated for a preliminary evaluation.
-This evaluation process involves comparing the performance, specifically accuracy, of multiple potential SVM algorithms: linear, polynomial, and radial basis function.
+This evaluation process involves comparing the classification accuracy of multiple potential SVM algorithms: linear, polynomial, and radial basis function.
 During this phase, the algorithm demonstrating superior accuracy is then selected for further training.
 This makes it possible to achieve high accuracies even for complicated input data while trying to keep the computational cost low.
 The chosen algorithm undergoes training on 60% of the input data, and its performance is subsequently assessed using the remaining 20% of the data to ensure its efficacy and reliability.
-The selection process for the SVM algorithm is similar to @martinaLearningNoiseFingerprint2022.
+The selection process for the SVM algorithm is based on @martinaLearningNoiseFingerprint2022.

 === Feedforward Neural Net <approach-ffnn>
-//TODO: add architecture diagram
-//TODO: add training curves.
-//TODO: mention keras + tensorflow used
 The feedforward neural net was trained on 80% of the dataset, 20% were used for evaluationg the accuracy of the model.
-The input layer of the neural network was designed to be variable, accommodating between 4 to 36 neurons, depending on the number of measurement steps that are included in the dataset.
+The input layer of the neural network was designed to be variable, accommodating between 4 to 36 inputs, depending on the number of measurement steps that are included in the dataset.
+When using measurement step 1 up to $k$, $4 dot k$ inputs are required.
-This flexibility was needed to be able to compare different amounts of measurement steps, see @evaluation. //TODO: is this reference usefull?
+This flexibility was needed to be able to compare different amounts of measurement steps in @evaluation.
-The architecture included two dense hidden layers containing 45 and 20 neurons, respectively, utilizing the hyperbolic tangent (tanh) activation function.
+The architecture included two dense hidden layers containing 45 and 20 neurons, respectively, both utilizing the hyperbolic tangent (tanh) activation function.
+For hyperparameter tuning, the KerasTuner @omalley2019kerastuner, specifically employing the Hyperband algorithm, was utilized.
+This method optimizes for validation accuracy by exploring various configurations for the number of neurons in each layer and the activation function used.
+For the first layer, the number of neurons could range from 1 to 100, with a step size of 5, while for the second layer, the range was from 1 to 50 neurons, also with a step size of 5.
+The activation functions tested were rectified linear unit (ReLU), sigmoid, and tanh.
+The choice of the tanh activation function was based on its performance, which yielded higher accuracy compared to ReLU and sigmoid when tested with the KerasTuner.
+The final number of neurons for each layer were determined through a combination of using the KerasTuner and manual trial and error.
+The output layer was constructed with a single neuron, employing a sigmoid activation function to produce a probability output between 0 and 1, indicative of the data source being a quantum computer or simulator, respectively.
+See @fnn-architecture-diagram for an overview of the models architecture.

 #figure(
   raw-render(